AmbireTech/adex-protocol/README.md

 ### Trust implications

-For a state to be valid, it requires 2/3 or more validator signatures.
+For a state to be valid, it requires >=2/3 validator signatures.
 In a setup with the minimum number of validators, 2, this can only mean 2 signatures.

-As you many have noticed, we imply that multiple publishers delegate a single "publisher-side platform".
-This means that a consortium of publishers assume that a given publisher-side platform will act in their interest.
+As you many have noticed, we imply that multiple publishers delegate/operate a single publisher-side platform, implying it will act in their interest.

 Generally, even without trusting the platform, the publishers will receive constant guarantees for their revenue.

 However, if the publisher-side platform and the advertiser-side platform both become malicious, they can sign a new state, allowing them to withdraw the channel balance together.

-This attack is only possible if >=2/3 (in this case, all 2 out of 2) validators become malicious, but it wouldn't be a problem in a regular payment channel setup where one of the signers is the actual participant.
+This attack is only possible if >2/3 (in this case, all 2 out of 2) validators become malicious, and it wouldn't be a problem in a regular payment channel where the signers are the actual participants.

 There are a number of mitigations that we believe are sufficient:

-1. The publisher-side platform should actually be operated by publishers
+1. The publisher-side platform(s) should be operated by consortiums of the largest publishers
 2. There could more than 2 validators (this also solves natural discrepancies and liveness issues)
+3. Generally, there's little incentive for an advertiser-side platform to help a publisher-side platform steal a portion of *their own* deposit
-3. Anyone can run publisher-side platforms, so we expect different publishers grouping together to create multiple platforms
+4. Anyone can run publisher-side platforms, so we expect different publishers grouping together to create multiple platforms; in other words, large publishers can run their own publisher-side platforms

 ### Liveness implications